 cancer.ti.

-Stopwords (which include commonly occurring words such as "of" and "the") are not indexed.
-However, the word "a" (which is a stopword in other fields) can be searched in the Title (TI) field.
+TO Reviewed Article Title [Word Indexed]The Reviewed Article Title (TO) field contains the title of the article being reviewed.
+Stopwords such as "of" or "the" will display in documents but do not appear in the title index.
+However, the word "a" (which is a stopword in other fields) can be searched in the Reviewed Article Title field.

 neonat$.to.